fonsecas72/composer-selenium/README.md

 # Selenium Handler

-Get, Start &amp; Stop selenium with a composer package
+Get, Start &amp; Stop selenium server

 You can use this package to get, start and stop selenium server.